-The RXLK file provides a link from the MEPS event files to the Prescribed Medicine Event File.
-When using RXLK, data users/analysts should keep in mind that one outpatient event can link to more than one prescribed medicine record.
+The prescribed medicines-event link (RXLK) file provides a link from the MEPS event files to the Prescribed Medicines Event File.
+When using the RXLK, data users/analysts should keep in mind that one outpatient event can link to more than one prescribed medicine record.
 Conversely, a prescribed medicine event may link to more than one outpatient event or different types of events.
 When this occurs, it is up to the data user/analyst to determine how the prescribed medicine expenditures should be allocated among those medical events.
-For detailed linking examples, including SAS code, data users/analysts should refer to the MEPS 2007 Appendix File, HC-110I.
+For detailed linking examples, including SAS code, data users/analysts should refer to the MEPS 2015 Appendix File, HC-178I.